-- 2.4 GNSS is a key enabler of the PBN Implementation in the MID Region.
-Guidance material on GNSS Implementation has been developed to complement the information in the PBN Plan and provide guidance on the implementation aspects of GNSS in order to assist States in the introduction of GNSS operations.
-The Draft Guidance on GNSS Implementation in the MID Region is at Appendix B. - 2.5 The Global Air Navigation Plan, Aviation System Block Upgrades (ASBU) methodology, MID Region Air Navigation Plan and the MID Region Air Navigation Strategy, in addition to the Assembly Resolutions and the twelfth Air Navigation Conference (AN-Conf/12) Recommendations related to GNSS have been considered in the development of the guidance material on GNSS Implementation in the MID Region.
+- 2.1 GNSS is a key enabler of the PBN Implementation in the MID Region.
+Guidance material on GNSS Implementation has been developed to complement the information in the PBN Plan and provide guidance on the implementation aspects of GNSS in order to assist States in the introduction of GNSS operations. - 2.2 The meeting may wish to note that the CNS SG/8 reviewed the Draft Guidance on GNSS Implementation in the MID Region and through Draft Conclusion 8/6 invited States to review the Draft Guidance and provide the ICAO MID Office with their comments/inputs by 15 May 2018. - 2.3 The Final version of the GNSS Implementation in the MID Region at Appendix A was consolidated taking into consideration the replies received from Bahrain, Egypt and Jordan.